Kochen-Specker Contextuality: Contextuality as a property of nature

-In the derivation of Eq.~\eqref{eq:Maz_NC_ineq}, both the assumptions of preparation and measurement noncontextuality enter.
-Notice that, without further assumptions, to infer operationally indistinguishability one needs to perform all possible measurements as in Eq.~\eqref{equivm}.
-To avoid this problem a minimal set of measurements is assumed to be necessary to infer that two preparations procedures are operationally indistinguishable.
-Such a minimal set is said to be {\it tomographically complete}.
-Similarly, a tomographically complete set of preparations is assumed to exist, in order to infer that two measurements are operationally indistinguishable.
-Without assuming quantum theory in its entirety, the set of tomographically complete operations is usually assumed to be the same as the quantum one in order to interpret experimental results \cite{Mazurek2016}.
-Under this assumption, one can avoid testing the operational equivalence over infinitely many preparations and measurements.
-In \citet{Mazurek2016}, it is assumed that, respectively, three measurements and four state preparations are tomographically complete, as it is the case for qubit systems.
-A second problem arises, namely that due to experimental imperfections, it is not possible to find pairs of preparations $\{P_{t,b}\}_b$ with the same average preparation $P_*$ and a triple of measurements with the same average measurement $M_*$ corresponding to a ``fair coin flip''.
-This problem is addressed by constructing the so-called {\it secondary} preparations and measurements, as convex mixtures of the primary ones ($8$ state preparations and $4$ measurements), which are those directly implemented in the experiment.
+A second problem arises, namely that due to experimental imperfections, it is not possible to find pairs of preparations $\{P_{t,b}\}_b$ with the same average preparation $P_*$ and a triple of measurements with the same average measurement $M_*$ corresponding to a fair coin flip.
+This problem was addressed by \citet{Mazurek2016} by constructing the so-called {\it secondary} preparations and measurements, as convex mixtures of the primary ones (eight state preparations and four measurements), which were those directly implemented in the experiment.
 In other words, from the primary preparations and measurements performed, one can infer what would have been the value of their convex combinations.
-Among the secondary operations, one can select those that are the closest to the primary ones and at the same time satisfy exactly the conditions in Eqs.~\eqref{eq:Maz_P_cond},\eqref{eq:Maz_M_cond}.
-To avoid any reference to quantum theory, secondary preparations and measurements are described in terms of a generalized probability theory, with the above assumption on tomographically completeness for three measurements and four preparations.
-The experiment is performed by preparing a measuring the polarization degree of freedom of a single photon, as depicted in Fig.~\ref{fig-exp-Maz}.
+Among the secondary operations, one can select those that are the closest to the primary ones and at the same time satisfy exactly the conditions in Eqs.~\eqref{eq:Maz_P_cond} and \eqref{eq:Maz_M_cond}.
+To avoid any reference to quantum theory, secondary preparations and measurements are described in terms of a generalized probability theory, with the above assumption of tomographical completeness for three measurements and four preparations.
+The experiment was performed by preparing and measuring the polarization degree of freedom of a single photon, as depicted in Fig.~\ref{fig-exp-Maz}.
 An experimental value of $A=0.99709 \pm 0.00007$ for the parameter $A$ in Eq.~\eqref{eq:Maz_NC_ineq} is then observed, based on the inferred values of the secondary preparations and measurements, violating the noncontextual bound $5/6$.\\